 Tabernacle by Pompeo Targone, Altar of the Blessed Sacrament

 The Altar of the Blessed Sacrament, at the end of the left transept, was designed by Pietro Paolo Olivieri (1551-99) for Pope Clement VIII.
-The beautiful tabernacle, the work of Pompeo Targone (1575-1630), takes the form of a gilded bronze octagonal temple.
+The beautiful tabernacle, the work of Pompeo Targone (1575-1630), takes the form of a gilded bronze octagonal domed temple.

 Apse